 Small-Group Chianti and San Gimignano Sunset Trip from Siena

 On this afternoon and evening tour from Siena to Chianti and San Gimignano, explore the beautiful Chianti region – an area rich with dense oak forests and cypress trees – and discover its famous wine cellars.
 Then head to the UNESCO World Heritage-listed town of San Gimignano after the day’s crowds have dispersed.

-Livorno Shore Excursion: Siena and San Gimignano
+Livorno Shore Excursion: Private Day Trip to Siena and San Gimignano

 When your cruise ship docks in Livorno and you have only a single day to visit the surrounding Italian towns of Siena and San Gimignano, you’ll need a privately guided shore excursion to see the best of these picturesque cities.